F5Networks/f5-nfv-solutions/supported/blueprints/firewall/v1.1.0/README.md

 This blueprint contains the following changes:

 - Minimizes secrets and moves them to the accompanying inputs file.
-- Enables the designaiton of workflow execution start and end times.
+- Enables the designation of workflow execution start and end times.
 - Enables secrets encryption

 #### Copyright